ansumanshah/css-in-js/README.md

 # Thanks

-Thanks to @ansumanshah for making [css-in-js](https://github.com/ansumanshah/css-in-js) for Atom.
+Thanks to [Ansuman Shah](https://github.com/ansumanshah) for making [css-in-js](https://github.com/ansumanshah/css-in-js) for Atom.
 I basically copied what was done in that repo. 😃

 ---